swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 The GCP Source Repository for the custom plugin is named `edgemicro-k8s-custom-plugin`, which is also under the `apigee-k8s-edgemicro-sw` repository.

-This repo demonstrates how to build a CI/CD process for a custom Edge Microgateway plugin and it deploys that custom plugin to an Edge Microgateway running on Kubernetes.
-The custom plugins are included within the Docker image, and the GCP build updates the deployment's container image based on the repository's tag and then pulls the updated image (based on the repo's tag) when a new pod is created.
+This repo demonstrates how to build a CI/CD process for a custom Edge Microgateway plugin and it deploys that plugin to an Edge Microgateway running on Kubernetes.
+The custom plugins are included within the Docker image, and the GCP build updates the deployment's container image based on the repository's tag and then pulls the updated image when a new pod is created.
+The build is triggered when you add a tag to the Github repository.

-Another option is to use a rolling upgrade by changing the last step in the `cloudbuild.yaml` and include the `edgemicro-deployment.yaml` file.

-The advantage of using the approaches outlined above is that you this is zero Micorgateway downtime when you update the custom plugin.
+The advantage of using this approach is that there is zero Micorgateway downtime when you update the custom plugin because K8S performs a [rolling update](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/).

 ## Summary
 * The logger plugin is based on the following [documentation](https://apigee.com/about/blog/api-technology/tutorial-adding-logger-plugin-apigee-edge-microgateway).